 As an alternative to Cumulus VX, which requires a hypervisor (or hypervisor and orchestrator), you can use Cumulus in the Cloud, which is a free, personal, virtual data center network that provides a low-effort way to see NVIDIA networking technology in action.
 Your virtual data center consists of two racks with two dual-homed servers connected with a leaf-spine network.
 This is a good way to try out Cumulus Linux if you have platform or disk limitations.

-Cumulus VX is supported with:
+Cumulus VX works with these supported hypervisors:

 - KVM-QEMU and Vagrant

 - VirtualBox and GNS3

 Cumulus VX works with VMware Fusion, Workstation, and vSphere ESXi; however, this document provides setup instructions for VMware vSphere ESXi only.

 The VM is the same Cumulus Linux operating system supported on NVIDIA Ethernet switches and contains all the same software features but in a VM format.
 Cumulus VX provides full data plane functionality through the Linux kernel, as well as layer 2 VLANs and both VXLAN bridging and VXLAN routing capabilities.
 Due to hardware limitations, Cumulus VX supports certain functionality but not on Ethernet switches.
 Due to hardware specific implementations, Cumulus VX does not support certain features.

 Cumulus VX supports all software functions like BGP, spanning-tree, and SNMP, as well as any automation tooling and third-party packages.

 The following table outlines the similarities and differences between Cumulus VX and Cumulus Linux:

 |Upgrade available using an ONIE binary or with APT||Yes||Yes|

 |Line rate packet forwarding||Yes via switch ASIC||No|